top of page

 1. Availability & Response Time

-Solo Notary:If they’re already booked, unavailable, or out of town—you wait.
+Solo Notary:If they’re booked or unavailable—you wait.

 • Same-day notarizations

-• After-hours or weekend needs
+• After-hours requests

-• Hospital, jail, or hospice signings
+• Hospital or urgent signings

 2. Geographic Coverage